brendankellyODG/opendatagroup.github.io/Knowledge Center/Tutorials/Tensorflow LSTM/index.md

 ```

 Note that we'll additionally need to bundle the `tf_sp500_lstm` TensorFlow session
-checkpoints with our model in order for it to execute in FastScore; to do this,
+checkpoints with our model in order for it to execute in ModelOp Center; to do this,
 save the checkpoint as a model attachment:
 ```bash
 tar czvf attachment.tar.gz tf_sp500_lstm*
 ```

-## Deploying the Model in FastScore
+## Deploying the Model in ModelOp Center

-Finally, let's deploy our FastScore-ready model into the FastScore engine.
+Finally, let's deploy our ModelOp Center-ready model into the ModelOp Center engine.
 First,
 we'll need to create a custom engine image with the specific environment we used
 to create this model.
 Create a text file called `requirements.txt`, and include
 the following: